All Products

 References

-Kubernetes is unaware of the topology of GPU resources on nodes.
+• Kubernetes is unaware of the topology of GPU resources on nodes.
 Therefore, Kubernetes schedules GPU resources in a random manner.
-As a result, the GPU acceleration for training jobs considerably varies based on the scheduling results of GPU resources.
-To avoid this situation, ACK supports topology-aware GPU scheduling based on the scheduling framework of Kubernetes.
-You can use this feature to select multiple GPUs from GPU-accelerated nodes to achieve optimal GPU acceleration for training jobs.
+As a result, GPU acceleration for training jobs varies considerably based on the scheduling results of GPU resources.
+We recommend that you enable topology-aware GPU scheduling to achieve optimal GPU acceleration for training jobs.
 For more information, see Topology-aware GPU scheduling.